 - Severe toothache pain when chewing

 - Discoloration of your tooth

 - A persistent or recurring pimple on the gums

 What to Expect from Your Root Canal Appointment

-After applying anesthesia, we’ll create an opening in the biting part of the tooth, and use special tools to remove the pulp.
-To give it a bit more durability, we’ll fill your tooth with a material that ensures it won’t get infected again.
-After closing off the tooth, we’ll add a crown to protect it, restoring strength and functionality.
-Your pain will be gone and your tooth will be saved from extraction.
+After applying anesthesia, Dr. Hart will create an opening in the biting part of the tooth and use special tools to remove the pulp.
+To give it more durability, we’ll fill your tooth with a material that ensures it won’t get infected again.

 Root Canal Therapy May Be the Solution to Your Dental Pain